-- 7. This is a major planning application which seeks planning permission for two areas of development as follows: - 8.
+- 10. This is a major planning application which seeks planning permission for two areas of development as follows: - 11.
 To reconfigure and extend the main visitor car park to increase capacity by 30% from approximately 675 spaces to 895 spaces (plus 13 coach bays).
-The main elements of the scheme are as follows: - 9.
-Re-configuration and resurfacing of the existing car park area to provide more formalised parking bays (including 40 disabled spaces). - 10.
-Expansion of the car park to the north, west and east of the existing footprint to increase capacity.

-- 11. Creation of a more level surface by 'cutting' material from the southern area and 'filling' within the northern area. - 12.
-Creation/retention of a green 'picnic area' around the veteran trees in the centre of the site. - 13.
-Relocation of ticket kiosks to the entrance to the northern zone of the car park, with a one-way system into and out of the car park. - 14.
-Bollards, kiosks and temporary fences removed from the North Lodge car park and area of hardstanding reduced. - 15.
-Removal of row of car parking spaces directly in front of the principle (west) elevation of the Stables. - 16.
-Relocation of coach parking bays to the northern edge of the car park. - 17.
-Creation of dedicated footpath links from the car park to the house/stables. - 18.
-Widening of the access road to the west of the car park. - 19.
-Dedicated bus stop and 15 secure cycle racks. - 20.
-The create a fourth arm to the southern side of the roundabout to the east of Baslow.
-The main elements of the scheme are as follows: - 21.
-New arm of the south side of the roundabout including realignment of the existing arms. - 22.
-New access road from the roundabout through the woodland to the south and across an area of parkland to link with the existing access track to the south of the Golden Gates.
+The main elements of the scheme are as follows: - Re-configuration and resurfacing of the existing car park area to provide more formalised parking bays (including 40 disabled spaces). - Expansion of the car park to the north, west and east of the existing footprint to increase capacity. - Creation of a more level surface by 'cutting' material from the southern area and 'filling' within the northern area. - Creation/retention of a green 'picnic area' around the veteran trees in the centre of the site. - Relocation of ticket kiosks to the entrance to the northern zone of the car park, with a one-way system into and out of the car park. - Bollards, kiosks and temporary fences removed from the North Lodge car park and area of hardstanding reduced. - Removal of row of car parking spaces directly in front of the principle (west) elevation of the Stables. - Relocation of coach parking bays to the northern edge of the car park. - Creation of dedicated footpath links from the car park to the house/stables. - Widening of the access road to the west of the car park. - Dedicated bus stop and 15 secure cycle racks.
+Electrical charging points.

+To create a fourth arm to the southern side of the roundabout to the east of Baslow.
+The main elements of the scheme are as follows:

+- New arm of the south side of the roundabout including realignment of the existing arms. - New access road from the roundabout through the woodland to the south and across an area of parkland to link with the existing access track to the south of the Golden Gates.